IBM-Cloud/terraform-provider-ibm/website/docs/r/security_group.html.markdown

 Provide a Security Group resource.
 This allows Groups to be created, updated and deleted.

-For additional details, see the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup).
+For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup).

 ## Example Usage